dell/terraform-provider-powerflex/README.md

 Terraform Provider for Dell Technnologies PowerFlex follows [Semantic Versioning](https://semver.org/).

-New version will be release regularly if significant changes (bug fix or new feature) are made in the provider.
+New versions will be release regularly if significant changes (bug fix or new feature) are made in the provider.

-Released code versions are located on tags with names of the form "vx.y.z" where x.y.z corresponds to the version number.
+Released code versions are located on tags in the form of "vx.y.z" where x.y.z corresponds to the version number.